mosbth/lydia/README.md

 * One common baseclass for controllers and modules, CObject, holds access to CLydia through $this->
 * Output from theme helper get_debug() is configurable in site/config.php.
-* Wrapper for htmlent() for htmlentities() to support character encoding from site/config.php.
+* Wrapper htmlent() for htmlentities() to support character encoding from site/config.php.
 * Remove all - and _ from the url before checking if method exists.
 Enables developer/display-object and developer/display_object to point to developer/displayobject.